 Ruts follow vehicle tracks.
 Tyres pick up dirt from the ruts, or splash it out along with muddy water, gradually deepening them.
 Eventually the ruts can become unpassable in a two-wheel drive car that sits on normal height suspension, although this isn’t common.

 More common are larger potholes which can be damaging to suspension component and, if you are going fast, can risk flipping the vehicle over.

 Corrugations are a washboard of small ripples on the surface at right angles to the direction of travel.
 They are uncomfortable to drive over at any speed, but there’s usually a sweet spot where at a certain speed they will seem less severe.
-Our roads get a similar kind of corrugation as the Australian Outback, so you can check out this Mythbusters article for verification of this technique (opens in a new window).
+Our roads get a similar kind of corrugation as the Australian Outback, so you can check out this Mythbusters episode 58 overview for verification of this technique (opens in a new window).

 Potholes are large depressions in the road that put extreme load on your suspension and can cause punctures, suspension damage and even for your vehicle to flip if you are going fast enough and the hole is deep enough.
 If you are travelling at a slightly faster rate because of corrugations it’s safest to slow down for potholes if you can’t drive around them.

 On corners you will get a build-up of gravel on the outside of the bend which has way less grip.
 Try to follow the tyre tracks that are already in the gravel for the best grip.
 If you have to deviate from those tracks because of a vehicle approaching you, slow down because it’s extremely easy to understeer off the edge of the corner.

 In the wet, areas where the stones have been worn away leave hard-packed mud and this will be much more slippery.

 You are more at risk of having your windscreen cracked by a stone flung up from another vehicle on a gravel road.